 Change Line 4-8 on page 120 as follows

-The CIR IQ number of bits field specifies as the number of bits for encoding signed I/Q values each, normalized per antenna receive chain and per segment.
-The CIR IQ number of bits field shall have one of the values specified in Table 23.
+The Nb field specifies as the number of bits for encoding signed real and imaginary components each, normalized per antenna receive chain and per segment.
+The Nb field shall have one of the values specified in Table 23.

-Table 23—CIR IQ number of bits field values
+Table 23—Nb field values